karlajagan/nlp_for_text_classification/README.md

 # nlp_for_text_classification
-Presentation on NLP Text Classification using transfer Learning
+Presentation on NLP Text Classification using transfer learning